What We DO

 We engage in public policy advocacy and organizing to change the conversation about domestic and sexual violence in Vermont.
 We lobby for survivor-centered laws.
 We engage survivors and activists in advocating for change and activate networks of individuals to take action.

-We provide grow statewide direct services programs to serve marginalized survivors such as incarcerated survivors, victims who are deaf or hard of hearing, and victims who seek medical care related to assault.
+We support the organizations who provide services in local communities.
+We provide statewide direct services programs to serve survivors such as incarcerated survivors, victims who are deaf or hard of hearing, and victims who seek medical care related to assault.

 Statewide Impact